nickeldan/reap/README.rst

 .. code-block:: c

     typedef struct reapMapResult {
-        unsigned long start; // The start address of the memory section. unsigned long end; // The end address of the memory section. unsigned int offset; // The offset of the memory section within the referent file (if any). int permissions; // The permissions of the memory section. ino_t inode; // The inode of the referent file (if any). dev_t device; // The device number of the referent file (if any).
+        unsigned long long start; // The start address of the memory section. unsigned long long end; // The end address of the memory section. unsigned long long offset; // The offset of the memory section within the referent file (if any). int permissions; // The permissions of the memory section. ino_t inode; // The inode of the referent file (if any). dev_t device; // The device number of the referent file (if any).